List of dolmens: Korea

-Middle East
+Middle East and Iran

+Dolmens can be found in the Levant, some along the Jordan Rift Valley (Upper Galilee in Israel, the Golan Heights, Jordan, Lebanon, Syria, and southeast Turkey.

+Dolmens in the Levant are a different, unrelated tradition to that of Europe, although they are often treated "as part of a trans-regional phenomenon that spanned the Taurus Mountains to the Arabian Peninsula."
+In the Levant, they are of Early Bronze rather than Late Neolithical age.
+They are mostly found along the Jordan Rift Valley's eastern escarpment, and in the hills of the Galilee, im clusters near Early Bronze I proto-urban settlements (3700–3000 BCE), additionally restricted by geology to areas allowing the quarrying of slabs of megalithic size.
+In the Levant, geological constraints led to a local burial tradition with a variety of tomb forms, dolmens being one of them.
-Dolmens can be found in Israel, Palestine, Lebanon, Syria, Iran, and Jordan.
-Numerous large dolmens are in the Israeli National park at Gamla and some of dolmens can be viewed in the meshkin shahr at shahr yeri or pirazmian.

-There are many examples of flint dolmens in the historical villages of Johfiyeh and Natifah in northern Jordan.
-The greatest number of dolmens are around Madaba, like the ones at Al Faiha village, 10 km to the west of Madaba city.
-Two dolmens are in Hisbone, and the most have been found at Zarqa Ma'in at Al-Murayghat, which are being destroyed by gravel quarries.
+Numerous large dolmens are in the Israeli national park at Gamla in the Golan Heights.
+In northern Jordan, there are many examples of flint dolmens in the historical villages of Johfiyeh and Natifah.
+The greatest number of dolmens in Jordan are around Madaba, like the ones at Al-Faiha village, 10 km to the west of Madaba city.
+Two dolmens are in Hisban, and the most have been found in Wadi Zarqa Ma'in at Murayghat, which are being destroyed by gravel quarries.

+In Iran some dolmens can be seen in Meshgin Shahr County at Shahr Yeri or Pirazmian.

-Africa
+In Africa

 Horn of Africa

 In northern Somalia, the town of Aw Barkhadle is surrounded by a number of ancient structures.
 Among these are dolmens, burial mounds, menhirs (standing stones), and stelae.

 North Africa

 In northern Tunisia, Dougga is an important ancient site, which contains a necropolis with dolmens.
 The settlement also features a sanctuary dedicated to Ba'al Hammon, neo-Punic stelae, the mausoleum, architectural fragments, and a temple dedicated to Masinissa, the remains of which were found during archaeological excavations.